ysharplanguage/FastJsonParser/README.md

     parser.Parse<object>(@" [ { ""greetings"": ""hello"" } ] ")

-It will then deserialize into a tree made of
+It will then deserialize the input into a tree made of

-   Dictionary<string, object>
+   Dictionary&lt;string, object&gt;

 instances, for JSON *objects* which are unordered sets of name/value pairs, and of

-   List<object>
+   List&lt;object&gt;

 instances, for JSON *arrays* which are ordered collections of values.